RConsortium/IDEA-WG/README.md

 - A representation from the R/finance program committee
 - Scott Chamberlain representing CascadiaRConf.

-Any interested R community member is also welcome to join (see below for details), and one of the initial missions of the WG will be to recruit a diverse membership.
+Any interested R community member is also welcome to participate.
+Join the [mailing list](https://lists.r-consortium.org/g/rconsortium-wg-rcdi), to see the [calendar](https://lists.r-consortium.org/g/rconsortium-wg-rcdi/calendar) to take part in the group.
+We meet via Zoom on the first Monday of the month, 7:00pm to 8:00pm (GMT+00:00) UTC.
+If you have any questions about joining the group, feel free to reach out to Samantha Toet at Rconsortium-wg-rcdi@lists.r-consortium.org

 ## Initial tasks